Bob Rogers (DJ)

-Bob Rogers OAM (born 3 December 1926) is an Australian disc jockey and radio broadcaster.
-Prior to his retirement in October 2020, he presented the six-hour Saturday evening Reminiscing program on Sydney radio station 2CH and previously presented The Bob Rogers Show on weekday mornings.
+Robert Barton Rogers OAM (3 December 1926 – 29 May 2024) was an Australian disc jockey and radio broadcaster.
+He was noted for introducing Top 40 radio programming to Australia in 1958, on 2UE.

+Before his retirement in October 2020, Rogers presented the six-hour Saturday evening Reminiscing program on Sydney radio station 2CH.
+He had previously presented The Bob Rogers Show on weekday mornings.
+His broadcasting career lasted 78 years.

 Early life

-Rogers was born to British parents and raised in Donald, Victoria.
+Rogers was born on 3 December 1926 to British parents and raised in Donald, Victoria.
 His father had been a junior butcher before becoming a farmer.
 He used to help his father round up the sheep and catch the lambs before slaughter.

 Career

 Rogers began his career as a panel operator for 3XY in Melbourne in 1942.
 Moving onto a Hobart station, he worked six days a week as a radio announcer, including presenting racing on Saturdays.
-Soon, Rogers was given permission to start a Sunday afternoon music program, playing new records given to him by American sailors coming off ships from America.
+Soon, Rogers was given permission to start a Sunday afternoon music program, playing new records given to him by American sailors.

 Rogers resigned and started a similar music program on Brisbane's 4BH in 1950.
-In 1957, Rogers discovered the Slim Dusty song Pub With No Beer and was the first DJ in Australia to play the song and bring it to number one on the charts.
+In 1957, Rogers discovered the Slim Dusty song "Pub With No Beer" and was the first DJ in Australia to play the song and bring it to number one on the charts.
 Rogers subsequently presented Australia's first Top 40 show on 2UE from 1958 to 1962.

-He was Australia's top radio DJ for the next 8 years.
+For the next 8 years, Rogers was Australia's top radio DJ.
+He was tried out in a television talk show format on TCN-9, following Daly at Night with Jonathan Daly.
+He later established himself as a television host, on ATN-7, with a run from 1969 of over four years.